 Statistically, 1 of those 3 things happened in 40-50% of marriages.
 So as proactive wives, it is up to us to change this statistic by becoming/remaining one with our husband.
 (Easier said than done, but well worth it!)

-So for this first official post, we are going to tackle #1!
+So for this series, we are going to tackle #1!
 The couple truly became as one!

 Simple math will tell you that 1+1=2 and the only way you can change that is to subtract or divide those 1s.
 So what should be removed so that the equation equals one?
 Let’s see!